 It helps you develop a new skill set that’s useful for all site owners, one that prompts you to generate amazing content with less work.

-You’re able to by removing redundant information, while also cleaning up messy parts of your site.
+You’re able to clarify your messaging by removing redundant information, while also cleaning up messy parts of your site.

 It opens up possibilities to create more engaging content that leads to backlinks through shareable items like infographics, mega-posts and charts.

 You can make quick SEO improvements without having to write a completely new article.
 All that’s required are a few keyword additions and content changes.

 The process typically expands upon your current collection of content by growing the length of articles or adding more valuable information.

 You may notice that you’re missing opportunities for sales or calls to action within your content.

 It broadens your base by opening up the content to different formats.
 For instance, a blog post turned into a video now reveals that information to an entirely new set of users.